 NOTE: We will not review disputed points at the end of the semester.
-All grade concerns must be settled within one week of the return of the paper.
+All grade concerns must be settled within one week of the return of the graded assignment.

-Extra Credit Each midterm exam has 105 points on it but is taken out of 100 points.
+- Extra Credit Each midterm exam has 105 points on it but is taken out of 100 points.
 The final exam has 110 points on it but is taken out of 100 points.
 These are your only opportunities to earn extra credit this semester.
-No other extra credit will be offered.
-EMAILS ASKING FOR EXTRA CREDIT OR TO ROUND UP YOUR GRADE AT THE END OF THE SEMESTER WILL BE IGNORED.

-Free Help

-In addition to attending your discussion section regularly and visiting your discussion leader, lecture, or the course coordinator, during their office hours, the following aids are available.

-- The Math Help Center in Little 215 is open for drop-in assistance with homework Monday through Friday from 9:30 to 4:00.
+No other extra credit will be offered. - Free Help In addition to the discussion board, and your instructor's office hours, the following aids are available. - The Math Help Center in Little 215 is open for drop-in assistance with homework Monday through Friday from 11:00am-3:15pm.
 It is staffed by mathematics graduate students and undergraduate assistants.
 Please note that this space is not designed for intense one-on-one tutoring, but rather as a resource for quick questions and explanations.
-You should not expect the staff to help you if you have not at least begun your homework and have specific questions.
-Moreover, they absolutely will not assist you with quizzes or any other such work. - The Teaching Center Math Lab, located in SE Broward Hall, is a tutorial service staffed by trained math and science students to provide help with your calculus questions and homework.
+You should not expect the staff to help you if you have not at least begun your homework and have specific questions. - The Teaching Center Math Lab, located in SE Broward Hall, is a tutorial service staffed by trained math and science students to provide help with your calculus questions and homework.
 Tutors will be glad to provide guidance on specific problems after you have attempted them on your own.
 You may want to attend different hours to find tutors with whom you feel most comfortable.
 You can also request free one-on-one tutoring.